2025 Carolina Panthers season: Week 7: at New York Jets

 The Panthers were the first to score in the first quarter, with a Ryan Fitzgerald 30-yard field goal.
 Nick Folk of the New York Jets tied it in the second, with a field goal.
-Carolina takes back the lead when Bryce Young passes it to Xavier Legette for a 3-yard touchdown, plus the PAT.
-Carolina scores a field goal in the third, while the Jets do the same in the fourth.
-The Panthers defeat New York 13–6 and improve to 4–3.
-The Panthers are above .500 for the first time since the 2021 season.
+Carolina took back the lead when Bryce Young passed to Xavier Legette for a 3-yard touchdown, plus the PAT.
+Carolina scored a field goal in the third, while the Jets did the same in the fourth.
+The Panthers improved to 4–3.
+They went above .500 for the first time since the 2021 season.